 Adulteration of drugs of natural origin.
-Evaluation by organoleptic, microscopic, physical, chemical and biological methods and properties.
+Evaluation by organoleptic, microscopic, physical,

 Quantitative microscopy of crude drugs including lycopodium spore method, leafconstants, camera lucida and diagrams of microscopic objects to scale with camera lucida.

 Cultivation, Collection, Processing and storage of drugs of natural origin: Cultivation and Collection of drugs of natural origin